-Unlike a few other qualifications, GCSEs remain valid throughout your entire life.
+GCSEs remain valid throughout your entire life.
 You can be asked about your GCSE grades at any stage of your career by any employer or organisation.
-This is one of the many reasons that you should work hard to achieve the best grades possible in your exams.
+This Think Student article has more information about employers and GCSE results.

 Employers can verify your GCSE results at any point by contacting your old school or the relevant exam board.
 They may also ask you to provide your grades (and the evidence of them!) when you apply for a job.

 However, they are more likely to do this if you are applying shortly after your GCSEs or A-levels.
 Exam results are much more relevant closer to the actual exam sitting than later on.

 For example, employers at your first job may take a close look at your GCSE results, but a decade later, they may prefer to hire you based on your higher qualifications and work experience.

 If you would like to read more about how important GCSEs are to employers and institutions of further education, I would recommend that you read this Think Student article.